Riduidel/aadarchi-technology-detector/README.md

 This project is a "simple" Camel Quarkus project.
 But it also uses various API credentials (at least GitHub API and Libraries.io API).

-So you first need to create in your maven settings a tech-trneds profile grouping these settings:
+So you first need to create in your maven settings a tech-trends profile grouping these settings:

 ```
 		<profile>